Celebrating Black History Month ~ 2023

-The Friends of Abraham Staats House and South Bound Brook Historic Preservation Advisory Commission are delighted to bring back the live “Tory Jack Day” program at the Abraham Staats House.
+The Friends of Abraham Staats House and South Bound Brook Historic Preservation Advisory Commission are delighted to once again present the “Tory Jack Day” program at the Abraham Staats House.

-Admission is $15; Children 12 & under are free.
-To Register for in-person or Zoom attendance, click on “Tickets.”
+Admission is $15; Children 12 & under are free. ***To guarantee seating, advance reservations are encouraged for those attending in-person.*** To Register for in-person or Zoom attendance, click on “Tickets.”

 Click here for the Tory Jack flyer.